AlexGustafsson/ev3-emulator-toolkit/README.md

 The project utilizes the actively developed MakeCode of Microsoft (also known as [pxt](https://github.com/microsoft/pxt)) and more specifically, [pxt-ev3](https://github.com/microsoft/pxt-ev3) (which is available here: https://makecode.mindstorms.com).
 The MakeCode project features an interactive simulator, allows for block-based programming as well as a subset of JavaScript.
 It is open source and assembles programs for the EV3 directly in the browser.

+Most of the code is written in Python.
+This was done for several reasons.
+It's a language many know, can understand or at least read - especially more advanced students who may come in with this project via the use of EV3 in academia.
+That makes it so that readers can understand the main concepts of working with UF2, the EV3 etc. to easily port functionality to their projects written in other languages.
+Python is also a very simple language to run on a lot of machines (given that no third-party dependencies are used).
+The portability and understandability of Python code is well in line with what this project is all about.

+A non-goal for the project is to provide an accurate or usable virtual environment for simulation or emulation.
+The code and documentation is mostly meant as a knowledge base with proof of concepts for working with UF2 and EV3 simulation and emulation.
+The code is written in a way that no third-party libraries are used which should in theory simplify the process of porting the concepts.

 ## What's in the box

 ### Compiler toolchain